Jun 20, 2013, updated June 2013

 In 2012, we achieved an industry first when we announced that our entire UK Easter egg range used 100% recyclable packaging.

-The plastic previously used to hold the mug and the Easter egg was replaced with recyclable, Forest Stewardship Council-certified cardboard, while the packaging ‘windows’ are now made of home-compostable film.
+The plastic previously used to hold the mug and the Easter egg was replaced with recyclable, Forest Stewardship Council (FSC) certified cardboard, while the packaging ‘windows’ are now made of home-compostable film.

 Looking at the global picture, in 2011, the Nestlé source optimisation programme helped save 39,000 tonnes of packaging material by weight across its entire product portfolio.